otienojoseph/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - 2-uniq_add: Adds all unique integers in a list(only once for each integer)
 - 3-common_elements: Function that returns a set of common elements in two sets
 - 4-only_diff_elements: Function that returns a set of elements present in only one set
+- 5-number_keys: Function that returns number of keys in a dictionary